pujols/OSU_CSE_3521_2021AU/HW_1_Programming_Set/HW_1_Programming/Readme.md

 ## Implementation (in `search.py`)
 * Please use python3 and write your own solutions from scratch.
 Do not import any packages yourself except for those we have included and specified.

+* Please only implement your code at where we indicate.

 * Please implement the "graph" search version, not the tree search version of each algorithm.
 That is, you will create a closeset, and you will not expand the already expanded states again.

 * In defining the close-set, please simply create a "set" (or "list") and insert visited/expanded states into the close-set by yourself.
 There is a "self.expanded" variable in `searchagent.py`, but we highly suggest that you do NOT use that variable since our grading script may not check it.